MadhushreeChandrahasan/Human_Activity_Recognition/README.md

 # Human_Activity_Recognition
-HumanActivityRecognition

 This project is to build a model that predicts the human activities such as Walking, Walking_Upstairs, Walking_Downstairs, Sitting, Standing or Laying.

 This dataset is collected from 30 persons(referred as subjects in this dataset), performing different activities with a smartphone to their waists.
 The data is recorded with the help of sensors (accelerometer and Gyroscope) in that smartphone.
 This experiment was video recorded to label the data manually.

-How data was recorded
+# How data was recorded
 By using the sensors(Gyroscope and accelerometer) in a smartphone, they have captured '3-axial linear acceleration'(tAcc-XYZ) from accelerometer and '3-axial angular velocity' (tGyro-XYZ) from Gyroscope with several variations.

 prefix 't' in those metrics denotes time.

 suffix 'XYZ' represents 3-axial signals in X , Y, and Z directions.

-Feature names
+# Feature names
 These sensor signals are preprocessed by applying noise filters and then sampled in fixed-width windows(sliding windows) of 2.56 seconds each with 50% overlap. ie., each window has 128 readings.

 From Each window, a feature vector was obtianed by calculating variables from the time and frequency domain.